skojaku/qstest/README.md

 #### Input
 * `network` - Networkx Graph class instance.
-* `communities` - C-dimensional list. communities[c] is a list containing the ids of the nodes in community c.
+* `communities` - C-dimensional list of lists. communities[c] is a list containing the ids of the nodes in community c.
-* `qfunc` - Quality function of individual communities.
+* `qfunc` - Name of the quality function of individual communities.
 Following quality functions are available:
     * qs.qmod - Modularity-based quality function of individual communities,
     * qs.qint - Internal average degree,
     * qs.qexp - Expansion,